CleverCloud/documentation/content/doc/CLI/getting_started.md

 {{< callout type="warning" >}}
 If you have an apple processor, an error may occur during the installation.
-This is because clever tools currently only work on MacOS with an intel processor.
+This is because clever tools currently only work on MacOS with an Intel processor.
-To resolve this problem, you can install Rosetta, a program that let apple processor run program made for intel.
+To resolve this problem, you can install Rosetta, a program that let apple processor run program made for Intel.
 To install it, you can use the command `/usr/sbin/softwareupdate --install-rosetta`
 {{< /callout >}}